The Texas Chainsaw Massacre: The Beginning: Filming

-Release
+Release and reception

 Box office

 The Texas Chainsaw Massacre: The Beginning was released on October 6, 2006, in 2,820 theaters, debuting at number 2 at the box office, grossing $18,508,228 on its first weekend.
 Its second week saw a 59.6% drop in attendance, grossing only $7,485,290 and coming in at number 5 at the box office.
 During its third week it grossed $3,779,829 and came in at number 10 at the box office.
 The film dropped out of the top ten and into eighteenth place with $1,269,942.
 The Texas Chainsaw Massacre: The Beginning would fail to regain a top ten spot at the box office for the remainder of its theatrical run, ending with $51,764,406 in total gross.

 Home media

-The Texas Chainsaw Massacre: The Beginning was released on DVD by New Line Home Video on January 16, 2007.
+The Texas Chainsaw Massacre: The Beginning was released on DVD by New Line Home Entertainment on January 16, 2007.
 This release included both theatrical and unrated versions of the film, as well as a double feature with the first film.
 EIV would release the film in the UK on February 19 that same year as both a two-disc uncut edition, a single-disc theatrical version, and as a part of the Texas Chainsaw Massacre collection.

 New Line would re-release the film in 2008 and 2009 before releasing the film on Blu-ray on October 15, 2013.
 The film had previously been released for the first time on Blu-ray by Ais on July 6, 2010.

 Critical reception

-On review aggregator website Rotten Tomatoes, it holds a 15% approval rating based on 88 reviews and an average rating of 3.80/10.
+On review aggregator website Rotten Tomatoes, it holds a 15% approval rating based on 87 reviews and an average rating of 3.80/10.
 The site's consensus states: "The Texas Chainsaw Massacre: The Beginning is full of blood and gore, but not enough scares or a coherent story to make for a successful horror film."
 Metacritic reports a 30 out of 100 rating, based on 18 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Peter Travers from Rolling Stone awarded the film zero stars, calling it "putridly written, directed and acted", also criticizing the film's "obvious" plot turns.

 Nathan Lee from The New York Times panned the film as "an invitation to hard-core sadism".
 In a more positive review, Peter Debruge of Variety thought "Liebesman hews close to the 2003 pic's bile-tinged snuff film aesthetic ...
 Purists who wondered what had become of the family dinner scene (left out of the remake) should be pleased to find an even creepier version recreated here."

 At the 27th Golden Raspberry Awards (2006), the film was nominated for a Worst Prequel or Sequel, but lost to Basic Instinct 2.